Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: Hybrid Beamforming and Combining

-where all the individual factors in the products are non-negative and for the per-antenna power constraints $\bm{\Psi}_0^*$ and $\bm{\Psi}_k^*$, the sum of non-negative terms being zero implies all the terms result to be zero.
+where all the individual factors in the products are non-negative, and for per-antenna power constraints $\bm{\Psi}_0^*$ and $\bm{\Psi}_k^*$, the sum of non-negative terms being zero implies all terms result to be zero.

-\emph{Remark:} Note that including the unit-modulus constraints and the quantization constraint can lead to non-smooth convergence.
-Therefore, the analog domain part must be optimized first to exploit the amplitude liberty of the RF chains which ensures continuous increment of the WSR.
-Moreover, updating the digital beamformers later after also preserved the validity of Lemma \ref{power_allocation} for optimal power allocation to be included as shown in Figure \ref{convergenza_alg}.